jhorton84/React-Node-Tutorial/README.md

 export default App;
 ```
 Holy Guacamole J.T.!
 The class Component is just a class!... go figure. <br/>

-A class Component that React has  The render function is a method inside of the class Component, which we use to render everything inside of it that is returned to the dom.
+A class Component is a class that React has built into it.
+The render function is a method inside of the class Component, which we use to render everything inside of it that is returned to the dom.
+And we have made App a class that is a child of the Component Class in React.

 ## Available Scripts